 For credits completed at accredited universities outside the US, some universities may require a foreign transcript evaluation (or course-by-course evaluation).
 Please visit the National Association of Credential Evaluation Services (NACES) website to find an organization that can help you.

-Once you have completed your research and selected the university you are planning to transfer to, it is time to start applying!
-Entry requirements and documentation will be different depending on the university and the degree — remember to check the university website for full details about the program or major that interests you.
+Once you have completed your research and selected your new university, it is time to apply to transfer!
+Entry requirements and documentation are different depending on the university and the degree — remember to check the university website for full details about the program or major that interests you.

-Your academic credentials or transcripts from the local institution you attended (if your transcript is in another language, it has to be translated into English)
+Your academic credentials or transcripts from the local institution you attended (if your transcript is in another language, it must be translated into English)